Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Discussion

 Finally, our evaluation demonstrates strong improvements on domains with moderate temporal depth and session-like interactions.
-Deploying ContextSim in longer-horizon settings, such as continuous media feeds or mobile app usage, may require additional components, including persistent preference evolution, hierarchical goal management, and more principled models of habit formation and satiation.
-These extensions are especially important if the simulator is used not only to compare fixed recommenders, but also to optimize adaptive policies that influence users over time.
+Deploying ContextSim in longer-horizon settings, such as continuous media feeds or mobile app usage, may require additional components, including persistent preference evolution or hierarchical goal management.
+This direction is especially important if the simulator is used not only to compare fixed recommenders, but also to optimize adaptive policies that influence users over time.